WBZ-TV: News operation

-WBZ-TV presently broadcasts 34 hours, 35 minutes of locally produced newscasts each week (with 5 hours, 5 minutes each weekday; 4 hours, 5 minutes on Saturdays; and 5 hours, 5 minutes on Sundays).
+WBZ-TV presently broadcasts 34 hours, 35 minutes of locally produced newscasts each week (with 4 hours, 35 minutes each weekday; 4 hours, 5 minutes on Saturdays; and 5 hours, 5 minutes on Sundays).
 WBZ operates a Bell LongRanger 206LIV helicopter for newsgathering called "Sky Eye".
 In addition to its main studios, the station operates two other news bureaus.
 The "Worcester Bureau" is located in the Worcester Plaza office tower at 440–446 Main Street in that city.
 The "New Hampshire Bureau" is located on Elm Street in Manchester.
-The station's weather radar known as "WBZ Doppler Live" is located at Worcester Regional Airport.
+The station's weather radar is located at Worcester Regional Airport.
 Along with other CBS-owned stations, WBZ offers a web-only "@ Your Desk" newscast available live and on-demand.
 WBZ produces a weeknight 8 p.m. newscast for sister station WSBK.

-Although the station tends to rank #1 in daytime and prime time ratings, Channel 4's local news ratings have suffered since the switch in network affiliations.
+Although the station tends to rank No. 1 in daytime and prime time ratings, Channel 4's local news ratings have suffered since the switch in network affiliations.
 This is partly because at the time of the switch, CBS was well behind NBC in the network ratings.
 Taken as a whole, its local newscasts are the lowest rated of Boston's "Big 3" affiliates, having dipped behind a resurgent WHDH-TV as well.

-In the mid-1960s, it adopted the Eyewitness News format that had been pioneered at Philadelphia sister station KYW-TV.
-WBZ was the first Boston station to have a regularly-scheduled late afternoon news program.
-In the 1970s, the station aired First 4 News at 5:30 p.m., anchored initially by Jack Williams and Pat Mitchell, then by Gail Harris.
+In the mid-1960s, WBZ-TV adopted the Eyewitness News format that had been pioneered at Philadelphia sister station KYW-TV.
+WBZ was the first Boston station to have a regularly scheduled late afternoon news program.
+In the 1970s, the station aired First 4 News at 5:30 pm, anchored initially by Jack Williams and Pat Mitchell, then by Gail Harris.
 On July 21, 1979, a new format premiered in this time slot: Live on 4, a more informal program mixing elements of a daytime talk show with those of a traditional newscast, went on to become a trendsetter in the Boston market in the 1980s.
 First anchored by Gail Harris and Chris Marrou, it later had hosting assumed by many other WBZ staff members, including entertainment reporter Joyce Kulhawik and news anchor Chris Conangla in the mid-1980s.
-Live on 4 gave a loose preview of the news to be covered more in depth at 6:00 p.m. and 11:00 p.m. with featuring stories on lifestyle, health and entertainment topics, along with live, in-studio guests.
+Live on 4 gave a loose preview of the news to be covered more in depth at 6 p.m. and 11 p.m. with featuring stories on lifestyle, health and entertainment topics, along with live, in-studio guests.